Milkshiift/BigBrother-bot/README.md

 ---

 ## Why is there no development history?
-The development of this project happened in a private repository over the course of ~1.5 years with more than 200 commits.
+The development of this project took place in a private repository over the course of ~1.5 years with more than 200 commits.
 As I initially did not intend for it to be public, the commit history has a bunch of tokens and other private information I would not like to share, so I created a new repository for a public release.